AdMoR/admor.github.io/_posts/2023-10-28-A personal language teacher.markdown

 - Scale the architecture to have 10's of conversation in parallel
 - Handle multiple personas and languages

- In this detail, we will detail how things could be implemented

-## Too Long Didn't Read :

-An example of the language teacher app.
+But for what purpose ?
+Personally I've always wanted to improve my German but found it hard to do it.
+So this is gonna be my target in this post.

+## Test the app !

+Choose a language.
-You can interact orally and get the transcript in the chat.
-An audio or video response is generated to a voice in the language chosen.
+You can interact orally like you would with a language teacher.

+An audio or video response is generated based on what you said, in the target language.

+And you get the transcript of the conversation in the chat to be able to better understand .

 You want to discover more ?

-Have a try on the [HuggingFace space]() !
+Have a try on the [HuggingFace space](https://jeanmoulo-virtual-streamer.hf.space) !

 <iframe
     src="https://jeanmoulo-virtual-streamer.hf.space"